-The International College has also inducted a number of dignitaries as Honorary Fellows of the New England Center for Regional and International Studies, chosen for their outstanding contributions in advancing world peace, sustainable development, and/or international economic relations.
+The College of Public and International Affairs, formerly known as the International College, has also inducted a number of dignitaries as Honorary Fellows of the New England Center for Regional and International Studies, chosen for their outstanding contributions in advancing world peace, sustainable development, and/or international economic relations.

 |Civil rights leader and Nobel laureate, Martin Luther King Jr. was a Jacoby lecturer at the University in 1961.|